Tapestry lawn: Mechanisms

-In tapestry lawns, mowing not only operates to maintain a low lawn-like aesthetic, but it repeatedly modulates the light environment and intentionally creates physical stress.
-The relatively taller plant species used gradually take more and more of the light as they grow, creating internal shade within the lawn and stressing the lower growing plants.
-When mowing is applied it removes the tall growth.
-This allows light to reach the light starved low growing plants and stresses the tall plants by reducing their size and photosynthetic area.
-The tall plants stop growing and use reserves of carbohydrates to repair the damage.
-Once the damage has been repaired, they begin to regrow from a reduced size plant.
-The low growing plants take advantage of the post-mowing window of opportunity to access light.
-In this way both low growing prostrate plants and the somewhat taller plants can be grown together.
+In tapestry lawns, mowing not only operates to maintain a low, lawn-like aesthetic and indicate ongoing care and management; it repeatedly modulates the light environment and intentionally creates physiological stress to the lawn plants.
+The relatively taller plant species used in a tapestry lawn, such as creeping buttercups (Ranunculus repens), gradually take up more of the available light as they grow, creating internal shade within the lawn and stressing the lower-growing plants e.g. Bellis perennis (daisy).
+When mowing is applied it removes the taller growth.
+This allows light to reach the light-starved low-growing plants and substantially stresses the tall plants by reducing their size and photosynthetic area.

+The plants cut by the mower stop growing and use reserves of carbohydrates to repair the damage.
+Once the damage has been repaired, they begin to regrow from a reduced-size plant.
+Meanwhile, the lower-growing and prostrate plants take advantage of the after-mowing window of opportunity to access light previously blocked.
+In this way both low-growing prostrate plants and the somewhat taller plants can be grown together.
+Repeatedly changing conditions mean advantage moves from tall plant to prostrate plant and back again in a cycle linked to the frequency of mowing.
+With no vertical-growing grasses, the need for mowing is substantially reduced.
+Tapestry lawns do not benefit from added fertilisers or traditional lawn interventions such as raking; these damage the plant community and the lawn and are best avoided.

 Biodiversity

-An increase in plant diversity and decrease in mowing can increase the overall diversity of a green space.
-Mowing can cause insect mortality in the process as well as reduce habitat.
-Reduced mowing regimes enabled by the tapestry lawn format offers protection and more abundant food resources for arthropods than a traditional grass lawn.
-The combination of multiple forb species extends the availability of pollen and nectar for pollinating insects.
+An increase in plant diversity and decrease in mowing can increase the overall biodiversity of a green space.
+Mowing can cause insect mortality through both the action of mowing and the resulting reduced habitat for insects in the lawn.
+Reduced mowing regimes enabled by the tapestry lawn format offer protection and more abundant food resources for arthropods than a traditional grass lawn.
+The combination of multiple forb (non-grass) species extends the availability of pollen and nectar for pollinating insects.
+A study of pollinator interactions with Tapestry Lawns at Reading University (UK) suggests that they can be visited extensively by pollinating insects with around 80 times more pollinators visiting trial tapestry lawns than conventional lawns.

 Access to blooms and long stems gives arthropods safe hiding places to hibernate.
-Growing a mix of native plant species in the tapestry lawn has been shown to increase insect abundance and diversity.
+Growing a mix of both native and non-native plant species in tapestry lawns has been shown to increase insect abundance and diversity.

 Plants

-Suitable plant species for the tapestry lawn tend to have origins in NW Europe but can include species from other temperate regions:
+Suitable plant species for the tapestry lawn tend to have origins in northwestern Europe, but can include species from other temperate regions: